U-Company/python-private-service-layout/{{ cookiecutter.service }}/docs/structure.md

 ### [tests/](tests)

 This directory consists only integration tests.
-In this directory cannot import files from another directories except package directory (python_service_layout).
+In this directory cannot import files from another directories except package directory.
 We tests our service as block box method.
 Therefore we cannot use common functions or scripts with tested sources.

+More details about testing, you can find [here](tests.md)

 ### makefile